-- b.
-UCSF Clinical Laboratories at Moffitt-Long Hospital and China Basin - Laboratories of the San Francisco Department of Public Health and other governmental (City and county, state and federal) laboratories - d.
-Commercial reference laboratories under contract to UCSF - e.
+- a.
+ARUP (Salt Lake City, Utah), one of the nation's leading reference laboratories under contract to perform the bulk of reference laboratory work for ZSFG - b.
+UCSF Clinical Laboratories at Moffitt-Long Hospital, Mission Bay, and China Basin - c.
+Laboratories of the San Francisco Department of Public Health and other governmental (City and county, state and federal) laboratories - d.
 Other reference laboratories as required for special tests and procedures

 ZSFG Clinical Laboratory is responsible for assuring the quality of work provided by the laboratories to which it refers specimens for testing.
-The Laboratory Director will recommend annually reference laboratories to be utilized to the Medical Executive Executive Committee.
+The Laboratory Director will recommend annually reference laboratories to be utilized to the Medical Executive Committee.

-B. Organization Ofof Thethe Laboratory Medicine Service
+B. Organization of the Laboratory Medicine Service